GUIDE TO SAFE HIKING

 RESPECT NATURE

-• Follow the cairns or other marks, and do not go off the paths into the meadow or outfield.
+• Follow the cairns or other markers, and stay on the paths.

-• Treat the cairns, fences and walls well.
+• Treat cairns, fences, and walls respectfully—and don't build new ones!

-• Do not disturb the sheep, birds and plants.
+• Do not disturb the area's sheep, birds, or plants.

 • Picking plants or taking stones, eggs, or chicks is prohibited.

-• It is customary to pick up loose wool that the sheep have shed.
+• It is customary to collect loose wool that sheep have shed.

-• Beware of not walking into marshland, as it can be profound.
+• Be cautious of marshland, as it can be pretty deep.

-• Dogs must not be taken into the outfields.
+• Dogs are not allowed in the outfields.

 CLOTHING AND EQUIPMENT